WangYihang/USB-Mouse-Pcap-Visualizer/README.md

 Description :
 ---
 ```
-A forensic tool for extracting mouse movement data from usb traffic packages, and can be drawn as a picture of a mouse
+A forensic tool for extracting mouse movement data from usb traffic packages
+and can be drawn as a picture of a mouse
 ```

 Usage :